mdelcourt/CosmicTrigger/README.md

 This is a library developped in order to simplify the control of a VME system used to provide a cosmic trigger to a GLIB board.

+This tree includes the modifications of 2015 to calibrate and operate the setup.

 A quick overview of the hardware [can be found here](https://dl.dropboxusercontent.com/u/33459975/cosmicTrigger/DocHardware.pdf).

 ## Where can I find documentation?